matthieutrs/LMMO_lightning/README.md

 # Training firmly nonexpansive denoisers

-This repository is an updated version of [our old training codes](https://github.com/basp-group/PnP-MMO-imaging) based on the training framework and dataset of [Hurault et al](https://github.com/samuro95/GSPnP).
+This repository is an updated version of [our training codes](https://github.com/basp-group/PnP-MMO-imaging) based on the training framework and dataset of [Hurault et al](https://github.com/samuro95/GSPnP).

 ## Summary
 We train a denoiser while imposing a firm-nonexpansiveness penalization through a Jacobian regularization term.